CianStryker/Personal_Website/content/authors/admin/_index.md

 - Visitors
 ---

-Cian Stryker is currently a Strategic Solutions Consultant for Premise Data Corporation working to provide public sector clients actionable data and analysis.
-He is broadly interested in the intersection of technology with foreign policy and recently completed an MA at Harvard University with a focus on data analytics and the political implications of surveillance within Eurasia.
-He previously worked in international development abroad and is professionally proficient in both Russian and Persian (Farsi).
+Cian Stryker is a skilled professional with a passion for leveraging data to address complex challenges at the intersection of foreign policy and technology.
+Currently working as a Data Scientist at Premise, Cian utilizes Python, SQL, and R to analyze data and provide actionable insights to public sector clients.
+With a Master's degree in Russian, Eastern European, and Central Asian studies from Harvard, his qualitative social science foundation complements his current quantitative focus.
+With professional proficiency in Russian and Persian (Farsi), Cian's diverse skill set and language capabilities make him a valuable asset in navigating complex global landscapes.